sambanova/ai-starter-kit/README.md

 The table belows lists the available kits, which are grouped into four categories: 1) Data Ingestion & Preparation, 2) Model Development & Optimization, 3) Intelligent Information Retrieval, and 4) Advanced AI Capabilities.

-**Note**: For each kit, we specify whether it is compatible with SambaNova FastAPI, SambaStudio, or both.
+**Note**: For each kit, we specify whether it is compatible with SambaNova Cloud, SambaStudio, or both.

 <table style="width: 100%;">
 <thead>